-- Interviews: Qualified candidates will be contacted to participate in a half-hour interview with the Associate Director and Peer Learning Consultants.
+- Interviews: Qualified candidates will be contacted to participate in a half-hour interview with the Lead Learning Consultant and other Peer Learning Consultants.

 - Admission: All candidates will be informed about a decision no later than two weeks after the interview.
 Successful candidates will be given 48 hours to accept the offer.
 Please note that the turnaround time between admission and onboarding is relatively short.

 What you'll gain